Belleville Lake: History

 Belleville Lake is an artificial reservoir created by the hydroelectric French Landing Dam and Powerhouse in 1925.
 The lake was originally named Edison Lake, because the dam was constructed by the Detroit Edison Company.
-When the lake was created, it flooded out the historic community of Rawsonville, which had few remaining structures and residents by this time.
+When the lake was created, it flooded part of the historic community of Rawsonville, which had few remaining structures and residents by this time.
 The historic community was dedicated as a Michigan State Historic Site on October 27, 1983.
 A historic marker was erected at the intersection of Rawsonville Road and Grove Road.
-The community of Rawsonville continues to exist as an unincorporated community with little relation to the historic community.
+The community of Rawsonville continues to exist as an unincorporated community with little relation to the historic community, besides its geographic position.

 The French Landing Dam and Powerhouse is also listed as a Michigan State Historic Site, as is the John C. Stellwagen House.
 The lakefront Stellwagen House lost a portion of its property when the lake was flooded, but the original house remains standing.

 Belleville Bridge

-Belleville Bridge was built in 1925 to carry Belleville Road across the newly-formed lake.
+Belleville Bridge was built in 1925 to carry Belleville Road across the newly formed lake.
 It was 120 ft long and was one of the state's few riveted camelback pony truss bridges.
 Located just north of the community center, it was vitally important for residents of the area to access U.S. Route 12 and eventually Interstate 94 connecting to Detroit.
 In 1985, a larger roadway was needed for the growing community and traffic.
 At the time, the bridge was a potential candidate for entry on the National Register of Historic Places, but its replacement was necessary and forfeited any future historic designations.
 The original bridge was dismantled and sold to Kent County.
 It replaced the former Burroughs Street Bridge and currently spans the Flat River in Vergennes Township just north of the city of Lowell at 42°57′56.6″N 85°21′03.6″W. The new Belleville Bridge shares no resemblance and is now a four-lane, three-span reinforced concrete bridge located at 42°12′41.7″N 83°29′33.9″W.